- 1 The Textile Belt and Gastonia

 Pierce and Pearl Rudisill’s birth in the late 1880s coincided with the cotton mill boom in Gaston County.

 William Pierce Rudisill was born “up about Rutherfordton,” my mother recalled, in 1885.
 His father John Ivery Rudesill (b.
-1859; spellings varied) was a farmer, as his father Soloman (b. ca. 1827) had been before him.
-Since in the 1900 census, his older brothers are listed as doing “farm work,” that seems probable for Pierce as well.
+1859; spellings varied) was a farmer, as John’s father Soloman (b. ca. 1827) had been before him.
+Since in the 1900 census, Pierce’s older brothers are listed as doing “farm work,” that seems probable for Pierce as well.
 My mother recalled that “they all worked on the farm, and did odd jobs around.”

 Facts about Pierce are scarce until he turns up in the 1913-14 Gastonia city directory, living (single, apparently) at 226 E. Long Avenue with his unmarried siblings Essie and Lelia, and their parents John and Mattie.
-Pierce was working as a laborer; father John was working as a clerk.
+Pierce was working as a laborer; father John was a clerk.

 Pierce is also listed in this same directory as living (probably boarding with Mrs. Sara Singleton) at 313 N. Rhyne Street with his (new, it seems likely) wife Pearl and working at Modena Cotton Mills (opened 1893).
 In the Gastonia Gazette‘s 1897 list, it was a moderate-sized mill with about 4,000 spindles, 200 looms, and 125 employees.